FrederikJM/BIManalyst_g_28/README.md

 - Open `main.py` and specify the location of the IFC-model as the model_path at line 33.
 - Run the script `main.py`.
 - Evaluate the text output in the console and the plots.

-# Advanced Building Design
-## What Advanced Building Design Stage (A, B, C or D) would your tool be useful?
-This tool is to be used in the early design phases where a quick determination of the wind load on the building is needed, this would be in Design Stages A, B, and C.

-## What subjects might use it?
-This tool is meant to be used by the structural subject.

-## What information is required in the model for your tool to work?
-Below are stated what criteria should be fulfilled to use the tool successfully.
-- The IFC-file should contain only the geometry of the investigated building.
-- The building should not have any cantilever parts.
-- The building should have the geometry of a box with vertical outer walls and a flat roof.
-- The building envelope should not be tapered.
-- The IFC-file should have a wall or a column at every edge of the building's plan.
-- Basement stories that are located underground should have a name that contains "-n", where n is an integer.
-- The stories that are located above ground should not have a name that contains "-n", where n is an integer.

-# IDS